Registration: 8:00 - 8:30 am

 Continuing Education Credit Information

 This seminar is open to the public.
-The State Bar of Texas has approved this event for 6.5 CLE hours for attorneys.
-The Texas Board of Legal Specialization (TBLS) has approved 6.5 attorney specialization hours in the areas of Oil, Gas and Mineral Law; Administrative Law; and Real Estate Law.
+The State Bar of Texas has approved HalfMoon Education as a CLE provider for attorneys.
+This course offers 8.0 CLE hours, including no ethics hours.
+The Texas Board of Legal Specialization has awarded 8.0 hours in the specialty area of Real Estate Law for attorneys and paralegals.

-This seminar offers 6.5 PDHs to Texas engineers and geologists to whom the subject matter is professionally relevant.
-Educators and courses are not subject to preapproval in Texas.
+This seminar offers 8.0 PDHs to Texas professional engineers to whom the subject matter is professionally relevant.

-The American Association of Professional Landmen has approved this program for 6.5 RL, RPL or CPL recertification, which includes no CPL/ESA recertification credits or ethics credits.
+The Association of Professional Landmen has accredited this event for 8.0 RL, RPL or CPL recertification credits and no CPL/ESA or ethics credits.

 Attendance will be monitored and reported, as required.
 Attendance certificates will be available after the seminar for most individuals who complete the entire event.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.